Considering A Life Plan Community? Here Are 4 Key Aspects of The Decision Process

 Location, culture, programs, and other services and amenities should align with your personal preferences.
 After all, this is where you are going to live, and you want to feel happy there.
 Consider whether the lifestyle offered will help you thrive in mind, body, and spirit.

 It’s wise for you to stay a night or two in a guest suite to get a sense of what it’s like to live there.
 Observe whether residents seem involved in the community and respected by staff.
 Are activities mainly driven by residents and staff?
 This can indicate the vitality of the resident base, or lack thereof.
 Is there up-to-date technology, including WiFi in common areas and in the residences?
-Also, are meals only available at scheduled times or are there flexible meal time and menus?
+Also, our meals only available at scheduled times or are there flexible meal time and menus?

 Although most people are attracted to life plan communities by the independent living features, the ultimate reason for considering this type of retirement community and paying an entry fee is the peace of mind that comes with having priority access to healthcare.
 Here are some key questions to ask: